DBoroujerdi/thezone/README.md

 ## Scaling

 * Horizontally scale service as it is stateless.
-If you use plaform such as Kubernetes, scale it up..
+If you use plaform such as Kubernetes, scale it up with more instances..
-* Shard database on session ID so that load to database is partitioned.
+* Shard database on session ID so that load to the database is partitioned.

+## Improvements

+* Config - the port is hardcoded everywhere, it would be better if this could be changed in 1 place.
+* Stream ID header defined as magic string everywhere.
+This could be a global constant.
+* Database - I had planned on using mongo to store the active streams and test with a mock, but I didn't have enough time.
+I'd use ES6 async/await constructs to make these calls.
+* Express renders errors as HTML.
+I'd turn this off but I wasn't sure how.